open-amt-cloud-toolkit/docs/docs/Reference/RPC/commandsRPC.md

     === "Using Enterprise Assistant"

         Provide the EA Address and configured RPC-Go Credentials.
+See the [TLS Configuration using Enterprise Assistant and RPC-Go](../EA/RPCConfiguration/localtlsconfig.md) documentation for more details.

         ```
         rpc configure tls -mode Server -password AMTPassword -eaAddress http://<YOUR-IPADDRESS-OR-FQDN>:8000 -eaUsername eaUser -eaPassword eaPass